trueMiskin/unstable-unicorns/thesis/1-introduction.md

 t-shirt, tin figurine etc.).
 The campaign typically has more tiers of rewards based on the amount of donation.

-The game become popular and the creators of the game released several expansions.
+The game became popular and the creators of the game released several expansions.
 Unfortunately, the expansions are not translated into the Czech language.

 The game is a card game for 2-8 players.
-Each player has a stable of unicorns and the goal is to be the first player to have 6 or 7 unicorns (based on the number of playing players) in their stable after all effects are resolved.
+Each player has a stable of unicorns and the goal is to be the first player to have 6 (for 6-8 players) or 7 unicorns (for 2-5 players) in their stable after all effects are resolved.

-- 2-5 players: 7 unicorns
-- 6-8 players: 6 unicorns

 If more players have most of the unicorns in their stable then the player with the biggest sum of letters in the names of their unicorns wins.
 If more players have